 It’s good to leave food out for birds year-round, but their needs do change with the seasons:

 In Winter and Spring - the best bird food for winter and spring is heavy, protein-rich food like suet.
 In the colder seasons it's crucial that birds find high-energy snacks to feed themselves and their chicks.

 In Summer and Autumn - lighter food like oats and millet are great for summer, when food is more plentiful and chicks are grown.

 What shouldn't I feed wild birds?Although some food from our kitchens is fine to give to birds, some should definitely be avoided:

 - Don’t feed birds big chunks of anything, because they can choke on the pieces.
 This is true for whole peanuts, desiccated coconut, and dry pieces of bread.
 Chop up your bird food to make it easier for them to eat.

 - Junk food like crisps or biscuit crumbs are also a choking hazard, as well as containing dangerous additives with little nutritional value.
 Salty food like bacon rinds are also potentially hazardous, because birds can’t process the high levels of salt in human food.
 So while birds love peanuts, use plain, unseasoned ones.

 - Milk causes gut problems in birds and although some can eat fermented dairy - robins love mild grated cheddar - it’s best to err on the side of caution and avoid dairy products.

 - Just as it does to humans, mouldy food can make birds ill.
 Make sure to store your bird food somewhere dry and clean out your bird feeder every few days to make sure food hasn’t gone off.
 This is especially important if you live in a city, or near water, as this food could attract rats.

-This Product Guide was last updated in August 2021 and we apologise if anything has changed in price or availability.
+This Product Guide was last updated in January 2023.
+We apologise if anything has changed in price or availability.